the-heap/Emojions/CONTRIBUTING.md

 # Commenting

 No jerks.

 # Project Opinions

 While The Heap intends to be open to all ideas and opinions; project opinions from contributors (that is, the direction of the project / what we're building) can only be considered to a point.
 Project opinions are any thoughts from contributors that are directed at changing _what_ we're building.
-Unfortunately the limited duration of these projects don't really allow for changing the actual project themselves.
+Unfortunately the limited duration of these projects don't really allow for large  changes to the actual project idea.

-We know that we can't please everybody with what we are trying to build, the main goal here is to make projects of all kinds open and accessible to people of all skill level, that they may contribute and work together.
+We know that we can't please everybody with what we are trying to build, the main goal here is to make projects open and accessible to people of all skill levels, that they may contribute and work together.
 Learn some cool stuff.
 You know what I mean.